-Evaluation manual PPP EU part Chapter 5 Residue dossier Evaluation manual PPP EU part Chapter 5 Residue dossier Version 2.0; January 2014 Version 2.1; October 2016 Whole Text from data requirements document (grey boxes) deleted from the Evaluation Manual and replace with references as hyperlink to original documents.
+Evaluation manual PPP EU part Chapter 5 Residue dossier Version 2.1 October 2016 Whole document Text from data requirements (grey boxes) deleted from the Evaluation Manual and replace with references as hyperlink to original documents.
 Short description of data requirements included in the text.
+2.2 Jaunari 2018 General introduction and par.
+1.1 Reference to Regulation (EC) 396/2005 and Annex I of this Regulation has been added.